Bwilliamson55/bwilliamson55.github.io/_posts/2021-08-20-Magento 2 Time Savers.md

 title: Magento 2 Time Savers
 date: 2021-08-20 07:44
 categories: [Magento]
-author: Bwilliamson
+author: bwilliamson
 tags: [bash, magento, mysql, elasticsearch]
 ---

 # We all get tired of WET coding (Writing everything twice).

 Here are some excerpts from my ***`~/.zshrc`*** which save me a lot of time.
 These are specific to Magento development via CLI, mostly.

 ## General